Archaeology Live! 2019

 Most athletes nowadays rely on coaches or colleagues for guidance and information about jump training.
 Vert Shock offers the most up to date information and allows people to take responsibility and ownership on their personal developments.

 It’s no secret that one of the key points to achieving a high vertical leap is commitment and dedication.
-However according to Adam Folker, too much hard work can be harmful as it can lead to over-training, and if you’re not structuring you’re training properly then you’re setting yourself to fail.
+However according to Adam Folker, founder and creator of Vert Shock, too much hard work can be harmful as it can lead to over-training, and if you’re not structuring you’re training properly then you’re setting yourself to fail.